 Food, agriculture and aquaculture in carbon pricing and trading schemes

 Because of their perceived efficiency, economists typically prefer market - based instruments - pricing and cap and trade - to reduce GHG emissions.
 Some 61 jurisdictions across the world have carbon pricing schemes in operation or development (as of late 2017) (World Bank Group, Ecofys, and Vivid Economics, 2017) .
 Some of these also involve carbon trading, others are structured more as taxes or regulatory charges.
 In addition to public schemes, there are also private arrangements, many of them originally established in anticipation of government intervention.
 Canada is one of the jurisdictions with a scheme under the Greenhouse Gas Pollution Pricing Act, and some provinces are in the process of developing schemes to comply with federal requirements.
-Others are fighting the federal government in the courts in a dispute over jurisdiction and attempting to avoid implementing such measures.
+Others have been fighting the federal government in the courts in a dispute over jurisdiction and attempting to avoid implementing such measures.
 The Supreme Court has ruled, however, that the federal scheme is valid (March 2021).
 But most jurisdictions (including Canada) have failed to fully incorporate the food system into their schemes, in some cases actually exempting the sector from them.
 Although understandable given the often poor state of farm and fishery finances, and the inability of farmers and aquaculture producers to pass on additional costs due to their weak economic position in corporately concentrated supply chains, this is unfortunate, since the food system is such a significant contributor to GHG emissions.
 In theory, such taxes must include all significant sources of emissions (Aldy and Stavins, 2012), which is not currently happening.
 While the federal suite of initiatives are projected by the Parliamentary Budget Office (PBO, 2021) to reduce Canadian emissions, the program designs will have limited impact on the agriculture and fishery sector emissions, even with tax increases (see below).
 The premise here is that as other measures (many locations on this site) are put in place to support farm finances and increase producer economic power in the transition to sustainability, including the food sector in carbon pricing and trading becomes more viable.